Americans With Disabilities Act Notice

 The City of La Habra will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all its programs, services, and activities.
 For example, individuals with service animals are welcomed in our offices, even where pets are generally prohibited.

-Complaints that a City program, service, or activity is not accessible to persons with disabilities should also be directed to the ADA Coordinator or filed through the grievance form within 10 business days after the complainant becomes aware of the alleged violation.
+Complaints that a City program, service, or activity is not accessible to persons with disabilities should also be directed to the ADA Coordinator at 110 E. La Habra Blvd., La Habra, CA 90631.

 The ADA does not require the City of La Habra to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.